NCAS-CMS/um-training/practicals/source/getting-setup-leeds.rst

-Getting Set Up (Self-Study Instructions)
+Getting Set Up (Leeds Training Course)
 ========================================

 .. warning::
    You **MUST** have PUMA2, ARCHER2 and MOSRS accounts setup before starting this section.

 .. warning::
-   These instructions are for use on the UM Training Course held on 28th-30th November 2023.
+   These instructions are for use on the in-person UM Training Course held in Leeds.
 If you are using them for self-study please contact NCAS-CMS for instructions.

 .. _archer: